Tornado Luxembourg

-Tornado Luxembourg is an ice hockey team in Luxembourg City.
-The team plays in FFHG Division 3.
+Tornado Luxembourg is a professional ice hockey team in Luxembourg City.
+The team sometimes plays in FFHG Division 2.
 However, they are not eligible for the championship because they are a foreign team.

-Tornado has also participated in the Luxembourg Championship, and the Luxembourg Cup.
+Tornado also participates in the Luxembourg Championship and the Luxembourg Cup.

 History

 Tornado Luxembourg debuted in the 1987-88 season, and played in the Rheinland-Palatinat Liga, a German regional league, which they won.
 They then finished second in the qualification round for the Regionalliga Mitte Group, and thus qualified for the 1988-89 season.
 They only played in the Regionalliga for the 1988-89 season, as they finished in eighth place in their group, and failed to qualify for the following season.